aleblanc/aleblanc/CheatSheet.md

     "php bin/console doctrine:schema:drop --force --env=dev",
     "@symfony-scripts"
     ],

-## Vagrant
-### ACCES MYSQL LOCAL VAGRANT

-    SSH into your Vagrant: vagrant ssh
-    Change to root user sudo su
-    Log as root user to your MySQL DB: mysql -uroot Run the following queries (don't forget to replace yourdatabase, _youruser_ and your\password_):
-    GRANT ALL PRIVILEGES ON your_database.* TO 'your_user'@'127.0.0.1' identified by 'your_password';
-    FLUSH PRIVILEGES;
-    You now have granted your user to login to using the host "127.0.0.1" You can now go to PhpStorm and test your connection again and it should work!

-## MOUNT NAS vagrant :

-    sudo apt-get install cifs-utils
-    sudo mount -t cifs -o noperm,user=$userinput //X.X.X.X/a/b/c web/var/site

-## Docker
 ### docker lancé alpine en mode interactif
     docker run --name=container-alpine -it alpine ash